 Florence for Foodies: 10 Delicious Experiences You Can’t Miss

-1. Grab fresh baked goods from a local forno
+1. Grab freshly baked goods from a local forno

 Follow the inviting scent of freshly baked bread to a local forno (bakery in Italian) — you’ll find one on almost every corner.
 It’s hard to choose what to take: from classic loaves and schiacciata glistening with olive oil to panini or a hot slice of pizza.
 Our favourite treat is a piece of schiacciata paired with slices of salami or prosciutto.